-Please visit Karen in the IEP and fill out a letter request form.
+Please visit the IEP office and fill out a letter request form.
 We require two business days to prepare a letter for you.

 Please note that we cannot e-mail letters that include grades.

 Letters documenting the amount you have paid or your expenses for the semester may only be requested through the Office of Student Account Services, located in room 158 of the Ashe Building.